Royal Opera House public areas are generally open 10am–3.30pm. Before making a special visit, please call +44(0)20 7304 4000.

 - See Tickets

 All other ticket outlets, agents and websites are not authorised to sell ROH tickets.
 Any tickets bought through other outlets are invalid and may be forgeries.
+Find out more about the importance of using authorised vendors.

 Is there any way to see a sold-out performance?